 Local Chapter Budget Example (reference only – you do not have to submit)

 Please submit all materials for a chapter charter to:

 Wisconsin Department of Public Instruction

-After the necessary documentation is received, it will be approved.
+After the necessary documentation is received at the state office, the application material will be reviewed for approval.
 Presentation of the official chapter charter will take place at the annual State Leadership and Skills Conference.